ibm-cloud-docs/Registry/ts_index.md

 ## Getting help and support for {{site.data.keyword.registrylong_notm}}
 {: #gettinghelp}

 If you have problems or questions when you are using {{site.data.keyword.registrylong_notm}}, you can get help by searching for information or by asking questions through a forum.
-You can also open an {{site.data.keyword.IBM_notm}} support ticket.
+You can also open an {{site.data.keyword.IBM}} support ticket.

 When you are using the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.registrylong_notm}} development team.